 You can also choose to set up your preferred database technology on Compute Engine by using persistent disks.
 For example, you can set up MongoDB for NoSQL document storage.

 To find out about the differences between our database services, read more about GCP databases.

 While App Engine manages networking for you, and Kubernetes Engine uses the Kubernetes model, Compute Engine provides a set of networking services.
 These services help you to load-balance traffic across resources, create DNS records, and connect your existing network to Google's network.

 Networks, firewalls, and routes

-Compute Engine provides a set of networking services that your VM instances use.
+Virtual Private Cloud (VPC) provides a set of networking services that your VM instances use.
 Each instance can be attached to only one network.
-Every Compute Engine project has a default network.
+Every VPC project has a default network.
 You can create additional networks in your project, but networks cannot be shared between projects.

 Firewall rules govern traffic coming into instances on a network.
 The default network has a default set of firewall rules, and you can create custom rules, too.

 A route lets you implement more advanced networking functions in your instances, such as creating VPNs.
 A route specifies how packets leaving an instance should be directed.
 For example, a route might specify that packets destined for a particular network range should be handled by a gateway virtual machine instance that you configure and operate.